grgedgar/vuejs_shapes_sandbox/README.md

-# vuejs-translating-app in VueJS
+# vuejs-shapes-sandbox-app in VueJS

-NEW ver.1.4

-- User interface improvements.

-ver.1.3

-- Trannslating became faster.

-ver.1.2
-The interface becomes more and more friendly:

-- Output window text deletes after the input text is deleted;
-- Complete language names instead of abbreviations in the language lists;
-- Windows sizes became equal.

-ver.1.1

-- Now it is possible to manually choose the languages from the list;
-- Auto-detection of input language is added;
-- A user-friendly styling was applied.

-ver.1.0
+NEW ver.1.0

-- First version, lets us translate from English to Ukrainian using RapidAPI version of Google Translate API
+- First version, let us play in the sandbox, choose a shape and change its color, size, and move it using a keyboard or mouse click.

 > A Vue.js project